Making Sure Your Provisional Waiver Application Isn't Returned or Denied

 During the first few months of the new application, USCIS either returned or denied numerous applications--even some where the applicants' attorneys felt they were strong candidates for waiver grants.

-Two recent trends include USCIS returning applications due to minor mistakes in receipt documentation, and returning or denying applications due to the applicant’s criminal history (even minor criminal offenses) and past use of false information when applying for immigration benefits.
+This was especially common in two circumstances: due to minor mistakes in receipt documentation, and due to the applicant’s criminal history (even minor criminal offenses) and past use of false information when applying for immigration benefits.